Introduction to Polynesian tattoos

 3. Tribal Polynesian Inspiration Tattoo Design

 Polynesian tattoos vary and have different symbolic meanings that depend on the culture of the island they come from.
 Each island has its own culture and tradition.
-These tattoos are used as protective talismans, while others used it more as a rite of passage to express their belonging to a particular tribe.
-These tattoos are an inspiration of courage and strength and who wouldn’t want that on their arms.
+These chest tattoos are used as protective talismans, while others used it more as a rite of passage to express their belonging to a particular tribe.
+These samoan design tattoos ideas for men are an inspiration of courage and strength and who wouldn’t want that on their arms.

 4. Tiki Shark Teeth Spear Head Polynesian Tattoo for men